starshine-bcit/hierarch/README.md

 2. Daily, the backup server mirrors an encrypted tgz of each archive to some cloud provider (not implemented in POC).
 Alternately, a provider with borg support could be used, then a separate backup location specified in the borgmatic config.
 3. Weekly, it is intended that someone rsyncs each borg archive to a rotating external drive, which should be stored in a secure location.

-Finally, the admin server hosts a dashboard which is meant to act as a homepage for users, making it easier to access the various services.
+The admin server hosts a dashboard which is meant to act as a homepage for users, making it easier to access the various services.

 Spec for POC: